Understand ableism, unconscious bias, and microaggressions – or face the consequences

 • Assuming an older employee will resist technological change or experience problems when learning something new.

-• Giving a choice assignment to someone without kids because a parent wouldn’t want to put in overtime.
+• Giving a choice assignment to someone without kids because a parent wouldn’t want to work overtime.

 • Presuming the youngest person in the room is not the team’s leader.